calvin-mcd/Kestrel47/README.md

 ## Todo

-* [ ] fix BLE firmware
+* [x] fix BLE firmware

 ## Firmware

 Firmware for both Atmega and rp2040 controllers is functional and included.

-The BLE firmware is not yet confirmed to work.
-DO NOT USE.
+The BLE firmware is designed for bluemirco style controllers.

 ~~The included BLE firmware requires Arduino IDE to compile correctly.
 See Nice!Nano and BlueMIcro documentation for details.~~